jessecu2024/jessecu2024.github.io/_pages/about.md

 I am a final-year Ph.D. candidate at the Department of Computer Science, City University of Hong Kong.
 I am supervised by Prof. Xiaohua Jia.

-❤️ My passion has always been centered around ensuring reliability and security in various fields such as AI, blockchain, distributed systems, and communications networks.
+❤️ My passion has always been centered around ensuring reliability and security in various fields such as  distributed systems/blockchain, AI, and computer networks.
 I am committed to bridging the gap between technical advancements and real-world applications.
 I advocate for open-source and reproducible research projects.

 ### 📢 News
 **On the Academic Job Market!**   I'm currently seeking new academic opportunities.
 Feel free to reach out for collaborations or more information! [jiexu49-c@my.cityu.edu.hk](mailto:jiexu49-c@my.cityu.edu.hk)